aparcar/qupskd/README.md

 # on a device connected to bob
 * * * * * wg set wg1 peer XYZ...ABC= preshared-key ./pks/bob/alice.key
 ```

+## Using `wg-set-psk`

+Instead of storing secret keys in files, you can use the `wg-set-psk` command
+to directly inject the key into a Wireguard interface.
+This command needs to
+be manually compiled and installed from the [GitHub repository](https://github.com/aparcar/wg-set-psk).

+Whichever Wireguard peer has the `wireguard_public_key` attribute will
+automatically be updated on every key rotation.

 ## Why uKMS